 Fortis TCI announced in 2017 that 1 MW of solar capacity is scheduled to be installed in the islands via the utility company, which would include a 700 kW array on North Caicos and 300 kW throughout the other islands.
 These projects are ongoing.

 There are two approaches for persons wishing to install a solar array at their residence or business:

 Participate in Fortis TCI’s Interconnect Program

 - C.O.R.E—Customer Owned Renewable Energy allows customers to purchase their own equipment to connect to the grid.
 Residential customers can connect up to 10 kW of capacity, and commercial customers can connect up to 60 kW.
 All generated power must be fed into the grid (sold to Fortis), which pays $.07 + the current fuel factor.
-For July 2018, this would be an effective sell rate of $.23 per kWh, with the buy rate at $.43.

 - U.O.R.E—Utility Owned Renewable Energy allows customers to lease their roof space to Fortis TCI, which would install a solar array owned by the utility.
 Fortis TCI pays both a fee based on installed capacity, and an annual ‘bonus’ based on actual electricity generated via the array.